Hidden Gem: Turkey Hill Apiary Bourbon Barrel Aged Honey

 Turkey Hill Apiary ages this wildflower honey for several months in a bourbon barrel.
 There's something very special that happens to anything that gets the honor of being aged in a spent bourbon barrel.
 Flavors are deepened by the charred, bourbon-saturated oak wood, lending a lingering hit of booze and smoke to anything it touches.
 When it comes to Turkey Hill Honey, the flavor of the bourbon is right up front but yields to softer notes of apple and white grape.
 They also produce a rye honey made from honey aged in rye bourbon barrels, imparting a mild spicy flavor.

-Look for Turkey Hill Honey in the Imported Cheese Department.
+Look for Turkey Hill Honey in the Imported Cheese Department at select Kowalski's Markets.

 Selection and availability vary by market.